YanielRamos/holbertonschool-AirBnB_clone/README.md

   - OS: Ubuntu 20.04
   - Compiler: python3 (version 3.8.5)
   - Style guideines: pycodestyle (version 2.7.*)

-## **Requirements**
-* Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 20.04, python3 and pep8 style corrector.

 ## **Contents**
 * This repository constains the following files: